-**Update** - A weddings and events management company is set to take up occupation of the former Bushey Country Club site as 'meanwhile users', subject to legal agreement.
+A weddings and events management company has taken up occupation of the former Bushey Country Club site as 'meanwhile users', following completion of a legal agreement.

 See our news release for more information

 Background to current position with Bushey Country Club

 Hertsmere Leisure Trust, which manages Hertsmere Borough Council’s leisure contract, ended its arrangement to operate Bushey Country Club and the facility was closed on 1 April 2018.